Gold Vs. Bitcoin

 Because bitcoin isn't regulated by a central authority, it's an attractive investment for anyone who wants to adopt an agile, responsive investment strategy.
 The trade-off for this flexibility is consumer safety.
 The lack of regulatory oversight makes bitcoin scams commonplace, and defrauded victims have no clear path to recourse.

 Gold, a more secure and safer investment, is heavily regulated, which is no accident.
-Purchasing the physical metal is one of the safest transactions possible, as going through an exchange is the principal way to buy gold.
-While fraud is never impossible, it’s improbable on established gold exchanges.
+Purchasing the physical metal is one of the safest transactions possible, as going through an exchange or gold dealer are the principal ways to buy gold.
+While fraud is never impossible, it’s improbable on established gold exchanges or via the best gold dealers.

 While the best crypto exchanges take steps to ensure all bitcoin that passes through them does so securely, fraud has been committed by some exchanges, while others have failed due to mismanagement or liquidity crises.